erictt/computer-science-learning/source/_posts/Untitled.md

 2. [4 points] What functionalities would you put into the EJB  container?
 Justify

+There are two components we need to allocate: presentation logic, business logic.
+The entity bean can be separated from the business logic to get better performance & scalability.

+In this question, we can put the presentation logic into web container to have parallelism across independent client requests.
+And put business logic into the EJB container for protection to the business logic.

+We also need to separate the Entity Bean with the business logic so the requests within a client can be executed in parallel.

 VII.
 Java RMI

 A. [4 points] Java RMI evolved from the Spring Subcontract mechanism.
 Name one similarity and one difference in the implementation of the  two systems.

+S: Both use interfaces to hide the implementation and communication details
+D: RMI exploits the semantics of JAVA for marshalling and unmarshalling while subcontract use IDL to be language indenpendent.

 B. [2 points] Java allows object references to be passed as parameters  during object invocation.
 What is the difference in parameter  passing (when a local object reference is passed as a parameter)  while invoking a remote object using Java RMI?

+The difference is, the passing machanims for remote object is value/result, meaning a copy of the object is sent to the invoked method.
+In contrast, local objects pass a pure reference.

 Distributed Subsystems